erlingrj/ingrid-portfolio/content/about/_index.md

 In my free time, I lead an active life.
-I lived on a sailboat for some years and spent two years in Italy dyring my studies.
+I lived on a sailboat for some years and spent two years in Italy during my studies.
 Living on a sailboat had its challenges, but it provided a unique experience and education about alternative ways of living.
 Apart from sailing, I practice